benphelps/Phelt/README.md

     -   The VM is mostly reentrant, you can invoke Lux functions from C, this is how `__str` is implemented for example.
 -   Standard library
     -   The standard library is written in C, and is compiled into the `lux` executable.
-        -   A lua-esque set of macros for manipulating the stack, allows for easy implementation of functions in C.
+        -   A lua-esque set of macros for manipulating the stack, allows for easy implementation of functions in C
-    -   It is a work in progress, might be buggy.
+    -   It is a work in progress, might be buggy
-    -   Currently includes `system`, `math`, `http` and `file` modules.
+    -   Currently includes `system`, `math`, `http` and `file` modules
-    -   On-demand loading of modules, using `module(name)` function.
+    -   On-demand loading of modules, using `module(name)` function
-        -   Keeps namespace clean, allows for mapping modules to your own names.
+        -   Keeps namespace clean, allows for mapping modules to your own names
 -   Imports
-    -   Imports are done using the `import` keyword.
+    -   Imports are done using the `import` keyword
-    -   Imports share the same namespace as the file they are imported into.
+    -   Imports share the same namespace as the file they are imported into

 # Compiling